guardian/simple-configuration/Readme.md

 ## Location types

-When providing your own mapping between `AppIdentity` and location, you can specify four location types:
+When providing your own mapping between `AppIdentity` and location, you can specify five location types:

 - `S3ConfigurationLocation(bucket: String, path: String, region: String)`
 - `SSMConfigurationLocation(path: String, region: String)`
 - `FileConfigurationLocation(file: File)`
 - `ResourceConfigurationLocation(resourceName: String)`
+- `ComposedConfigurationLocation(locations: List[ConfigurationLocation])`

 ### S3ConfigurationLocation
 This will help `ConfigurationLoader.load` locate the file on an S3 bucket.
 You must provide the bucket name and the complete path to the file.
 The region defaults to the autodetected one, but you can override it if you please.
 The file fetched from S3 is expected to be a valid typesafe config file (HOCON, json or properties)